flavio10araujo/ticketfma/README.md

 #### Read-replicas

 This application has use cases with both read and write operations.
-If the application grows, we could consider using read-replicas to improve the performance of read operations and avoid blocking write operations.
+If the application grows, we could consider using read-replicas to avoid blocking write operations.

 #### Indexes